-You can do this trip in segments on different buses if you have the time, although you may experience issues in unattractive and dangerous stop-off point of Sullana – check before you stop at this city.
+You can do this trip in segments on different buses if you have the time, although you may experience issues in the unattractive and dangerous stop-off point of Sullana.
+Check before you stop at this city.

-Reputed to be the safest border crossing between Peru and Ecuador, over 3-hours later the bus drops you off at the Peruvian La Tina border and drives through to the Ecuadorian side to wait.
+Reputed to be the safest border crossing between Peru and Ecuador, over 3-hours later, the bus drops you off at the Peruvian La Tina border.
+Then, drives through to the Ecuadorian side to wait.